HiassofT/MyPicoDOS/README.txt

 You can also use a joystick (either plugged into port 1 or 2) to move the cursor and press fire to select a file or directory.

 To go up to the parent directory press and hold fire, then push up and release fire.
 Fire+down switches to the root directory, fire+left/right decreases/increases the drive number.

+To change up multiple directory levels or through multiple drive numbers hold the fire button, push the stick into the desired direction, then move the stick to the center position, then push it again into the desired direction etc. When you are done release the fire button and you're back in cursor movement mode.

 MyPicoDos is also compatible with the APE PC Mirror function.
 Subdirectories are prefixed with a "\", to go back to the parent